 Here’s a good short description on Özge Karaoğlu’s blog about why she used digital storytelling with her English Language Learner students.

-The rest of this post will be filled with resources on how to make digital stories that can range in difficulty.
-But I really like this simple project from Educational Snippets — it doesn’t get much easier than what she did.
+The rest of post will be filled with resources on how to make digital stories that can range in difficulty.
+But I really like simple project from Educational Snippets — it doesn’t get much easier than what she did.

 What’s My Story: Using Drama and Technology For Storytelling is a good Slideshare presentation showing the steps behind making a good digital story.